nicolaprezza/rlbwt2lcp/README.md

 ### Overview

-Input: path of a file containing the (extended) BWT of a collection of strings.
+Input: path of a file containing the (extended) BWT of a collection of strings, in plain text.
+Be careful to not include a newline at the end of the file.
 Alphabet: {A,C,G,T,N,#}.
 The default terminator is #, but it can be changed with option -t.
-If the file does not contain "N", the algorithm is faster and uses slightly less RAM.
+If the file does not contain "N" characters, the algorithm is faster and uses slightly less RAM.

-Output: a file containing r pairs of 64-bits integers (i,LCP[i]), where r is the number of equal-letter runs in the input BWT and i is a position such that LCP[i] is a minimum in an interval [L,R+1] such that BWT[L,R] is an equal-letter run.
-If there are multiple minima in a run, we store only one (arbitrarily).
-Pairs (i,LCP[i]) are stored by increasing i.
+Output: a file containing r pairs of integers (i,LCP[i]), where r is the number of equal-letter runs in the input BWT and i is a position such that LCP[i] is a minimum in an interval [L,R+1] such that BWT[L,R] is an equal-letter run.
+If there are multiple minima in [L,R+1], we store only one (arbitrarily).
+Pairs (i,LCP[i]) are stored by increasing run number.
+Integer i is stored using 64 bits.
+Integer LCP[i] is stored using B*8 bits (B Bytes), where B = 8 by default and can be changed using option -l.

-Based on an extension (to BWTs of collections) of the suffix-tree navigation algorithm described in  the paper "
+Based on the publications:

 *Nicola Prezza and Giovanna Rosone, 2019.
 Space-Efficient Computation of the LCP Array from the Burrows-Wheeler Transform.
 Proceedings of the 30th Annual Symposium on Combinatorial Pattern Matching (CPM).*